The Veil of the Temple

 The Veil of the Temple is a piece of choral music by British composer Sir John Tavener.
 Identified by Tavener as "the supreme achievement of my life", it is set for four choirs, several orchestras and soloists and lasts at least seven hours.
-It is based on text from a number of religions, and received its world premiere performance at the Temple Church, London in June 2003.
+It is based on text from a number of religions.
+It was commissioned by the Temple Church, in London, and received its world premiere performance there in June 2003.

+Notable performances

+After its premiere, The Veil of the Temple was not performed in the UK in its entirety for another 22 years.
+It was performed at Usher Hall to open the 2025 Edinburgh International Festival, conducted by Sofi Jeannin and sung by the Edinburgh Festival Chorus, the Monteverdi Choir and the National Youth Choir of Scotland.

+The US premiere took place on 24 July 2004 at Avery Fisher Hall, conducted by Stephen Layton.

+The work was premiered in Germany in 2007 by the Rundfunkchor Berlin, conducted by Simon Halsey.

+Tavener also published a concert version, about two and a half hours long, which had its world premiere at the BBC Proms on 1 August 2004.

 Structure

 The piece is split into eight cycles.
 The first seven follow the same structure, with each cycle being a higher key than the previous.
 For example, Cycles I to VII open with a soprano solo.
 This is then followed by a setting of the kyrie in either English or the original Greek.
 Successive cycles add additional musical complexity and words to each movement, with the result that cycle I takes about 20 minutes to perform, but cycle VII takes 1.5 hours.

 Cycles I to VII use the following structure: